The Ultimate Guide To Decorating a TV Wall

 I'm sorry to say that these are normally custom built or found in local shops so I can't really link to them.
 EXCEPT!!!
 I totally found a steal of a life time:

 So where is this beauty from....
-WALMART!
-FREAKING WALMART!
+ALLMODERN!
 Ok, now that I'm done shouting, I couldn't help it I'm so excited.This has a great design, beautiful colors and a fantastic price point.
 Truly win, win.
-We purchased a Murphy bed from Walmart 2 years ago and it was just as good of quality as anything we were seeing at the large furniture stores.
-I have not personally seen this but if one of you gets this please let me know.
-I'd love to hear your thoughts on the product.
+This is perfect for someone who wants the built in look without the big commitment.

 The wonderful world of built-ins.
 I'll admit I have a particular soft spot for built-in units.
 As I wrote before I believe that design looks its best when it looks intentional, nothing looks as intentional as building something right into your space.
 The catch is they are also the most expensive and hardest to DIY.
 There are some great tutorials out there but they are rarely first time power tool user projects.
 That being said, everyone starts somewhere and you can totally do it.
 It'll only be a bit harder, and once you get the basic skills of DIYing down it'll be no trouble at all.
 There are several different options for built-in units, here is some of my favorite inspiration: